pinot-contrib/pinot-docs/reference/multi-stage-engine.md

 {% endcode %}

 3. The data exchange service shuffles data shuffle, so all data with the same unique customer ID is sent to the same processing server for the next stage.
-4. On each processing server, an inner JOIN is performed.

-### Stage 2
+### Intermediate stages

 1. On each processing server, an inner JOIN is performed.
-2. Each intermediary servers (shown in [_Figure 1: Multi-stage query execution model_](multi-stage-engine.md#multi-stage-query-execution-model)) performs a local join, and

-    runs the same join algorithm, but on different `uids.`
+2. Each intermediary servers (shown in [_Figure 1: Multi-stage query execution model_](multi-stage-engine.md#multi-stage-query-execution-model)) performs a local join, and runs the same join algorithm, but on different `uids.`
+3. The result of these joins is sent to the next stage, which in this case is the root stage.

-### Stage 3
+### Root stage

 * After the join algorithm completes, the results are sent back to the broker, and then sent to clients.&#x20;